 Classic Potato Salad.
 Creamy with mayonnaise, tangy with mustard, crunchy with celery and onion, and with a surprise of green olives, this is a classic old-fashioned potato salad recipe.

+Before we get to this classic potato salad recipe, let’s talk taters and some tater facts.
 Remember when our teachers used to encourage us to be stupid by saying “There are no stupid questions!”
 So here’s my stupid question, Where are Idaho Potatoes Grown?”